Gene-Tangt/neuropsych_vlm_bench/README.md

 # Neuropsych VLM Benchmark Repo

 This is the official repository for the paper "Visual Language Models show widespread visual deficits on neuropsychological tests" [[Link]](https://arxiv.org/abs/2504.10786v1).
 The repository contains the code for running and evaluating the benchmarks for the open-source subset of tests (31 tests) used in the paper.
-Tests within this subset comprises of author's adaptation of some tests from Birmingham Object Recognition Battery (BORB), stimuli from the Leuven Embedded Figure Test (LEFT) [[FigShare Link]](https://figshare.com/articles/dataset/Leuven_Embedded_Figures_Test_Target_Shapes/3807885), and stimuli generated from the *MindSet: Vision* pipeline [[Paper]](https://arxiv.org/abs/2404.05290)[[Code]](https://github.com/ValerioB88/mindset-vision).
+Tests within this subset consisted of author's adaptation of some tests from Birmingham Object Recognition Battery (BORB), stimuli from the Leuven Embedded Figure Test (LEFT) [[FigShare Link]](https://figshare.com/articles/dataset/Leuven_Embedded_Figures_Test_Target_Shapes/3807885), and stimuli generated from the *MindSet: Vision* pipeline [[Paper]](https://arxiv.org/abs/2404.05290)[[Code]](https://github.com/ValerioB88/mindset-vision).

 ## Directory Structure